OpenEducationAnalytics/OpenEducationAnalytics/oea/modules/module_catalog/Ed-Fi/Readme.md

 1) For all the Ed-Fi instances, you need to create applications in the Admin App with the required permissions (Mostly, read access for all entities).
 The pipeline cna run into authorization issues if you do not have the required permissions.
 2) The client secrets for all the Ed-Fi instances should be stored in Azure key vault as secrets and the name of these secrets have to be provided in the Runner_Config.json file.
+3) Always remember to publish any assets before trying to use them.
+Debug mode is only used while developing.